 A. Yes.
 You might be able to locate rain boots with extra-wide calf widths but to make sure that your selected boot will fit well you should measure the circumference of your calf and check the listed size of the boot’s opening.
 A little extra room will ensure the boot doesn’t cut off your circulation and can accommodate loose fitting pants.

-Q. Do all rain boots have arch support and is support something I should be looking out for?
+q: Do all rain boots have arch support and is that support something I should be looking out for?

-Q. I’m getting chafing and blisters.
-Are these rain boots just low quality?
+q: I’m getting chafing and blisters.
+Are my rain boots just low quality?